-Joel B. McCarty, Jr.
+Joel B. McCarty, Jr. Secretary

-Secretary

-Thomasville, North Carolina April 15, 2011
+Thomasville, North Carolina April 19, 2012

-If you do not intend to be present at the meeting, we ask that you vote your shares using a toll-free telephone number or the Internet, or by signing, dating and returning the accompanying proxy card promptly so that your shares of common stock may be represented and voted at the Annual Meeting.
-Instructions regarding the different voting methods are contained in the accompanying proxy statement.
+If you do not intend to be present at the meeting, we ask that you vote your shares using a toll-free telephone number, the Internet or by signing, dating and returning the accompanying proxy card promptly so that your shares of common stock may be represented and voted at the Annual Meeting.
+Instructions regarding the different voting options that we provide are contained in the accompanying proxy statement.